 TVAR maintains a support agreement with National Lutheran, Inc. and National Lutheran Home for the Aged, Inc. (NLHA) relative to TVAR's long-term debt.
 NLI is the parent to both TVAR and NLHA; NLHA is an affiliate of TVAR.
 The support agreement outlines that NLI and NLHA will provide access to capital to maintain TVAR's long-term debt requirements.
 Although the support agreement is with both NLI and NLHA, NLHA holds the investments that are providing the beneficial interest to TVAR.
-See Note 4 for the percent allocated to TVAR.
+As of December 31, 2024, the investments held by NLHA are comprised of cash and cash equivalents (5%), Marketable equity securities (50%), mutual funds (15%), and fixed income securities (30%).
+Approximately 36.32% and 51.43% of the combined investments are attributable to TVAR as of December 31, 2024 and 2023, respectively.
+The percentage of combined investments is calculated based on a monthly allocation, adjusted for any necessary reallocations specific to TVAR.
+Investment income is also based on this allocation.